-Statins are a class of prescription medicine recommended for people who have high LDL cholesterol.
+Statins are a class of prescription medication recommended for people who have high LDL cholesterol.
 They work by altering how your liver produces cholesterol.
 Lower production means less LDL cholesterol levels throughout the body.
-One large study suggested that statins work best for people whose cholesterol problem is inherited.
+One large study suggests that statins work best for people whose cholesterol problem is inherited.

-Twenty five million Americans take statins.
-And while for many there are no side effects at all, others report effects such as muscle aches, liver and digestive problems, and higher blood sugar levels, which could lead to type 2 diabetes.
+According to a 2017 study, around 39 million American adults age 40 and above take statins.
+And while for many there are no side effects at all, some people do experience them.
+Side effects can include muscle aches, liver and digestive problems, and higher blood sugar levels, which could lead to type 2 diabetes.
 Memory problems have also been reported.
+However, a direct cause-and-effect association hasn’t been determined.

-The Mayo Clinic suggests that women, people over 65, and those who drink heavy amounts of alcohol (more than a drink a day for women and more than two a day for men), are more likely to experience these side effects.
+- those who drink heavy amounts of alcohol (more than a drink a day for women and more than two a day for men)

 Of course, exercise doesn’t have any side effects.